pashazzz/bear-market/README.md

 ### for all
 - only see the card details
 ### for logged in users
-- give bet for bear card
+- give bid for bear card
 - start conversation with owner
 ### for owner/admin
 - Put it on sale with the common price (between 4 to 10 credits)